|Tour start → end dates||Enquire|

 Day 1: Cape Town, South Africa

-Includes: Entrance fees to Penguin colony & Cape Nature Point
+Includes: Entrance fees to Penguin colony & Cape Point Nature Reserve

-Distance covered: Full day Cape Peninsular tour is 160km which takes between 6 and 8 hours
+Distance covered: Full day Cape Peninsula tour is 160 km which takes between 6 and 8 hours

 Day 2: Cederberg, South Africa